Albert Piette

-Albert Piette (born April 18, 1960, in Namur, Belgium) is a French anthropologist and a professor at the Department of Anthropology at Paris Nanterre University.
+Albert Piette (born April 18, 1960) is a Belgian anthropologist.
+He holds the position of professor at Paris Nanterre University.

-His research has focused on questions of observation, especially in the religious world.
-He describes and analyses details and ordinary forms in everyday life - what he named the minor mode of reality.
+Piette has conducted research with a focus on observation, particularly within the realm of religion.
+He has conducted analysis of everyday life, referring to it as the "minor mode of reality."

-For several years, the objective of Albert Piette has been to elaborate anthropology as a specific discipline, a science of the human being, different from sociology and ethnology, with precise theoretical and methodological orientations and themes.
-The aim is to let in the human being, as a specific entity, inside anthropology, which he considers focused on cultural sets or social systems and also on situations, actions, and relations.
-In contrast, the task of existential anthropology would thus be to observe, describe and analyze the micro continuity of the human being, living the moments and situations according to various modalities of presence-absence and passivity-activity.
-Albert Piette does not want to regard existential anthropology as secondary; on the contrary, he considers it as crucial for anthropology, its future and its detachment from social sciences.
-In this project, he continues to make of the minor mode an essential element to define the anthropological difference.
+For several years, Piette has been dedicated to elaborating anthropology as a distinct discipline, delineating it as a science of the human being separate from sociology and ethnology.
+He advocates for precise theoretical and methodological frameworks within anthropology, aiming to incorporate the human being as a distinct entity within the field.
+While traditional anthropology focuses on cultural sets, social systems, situations, actions, and relations, Piette proposes existential anthropology to observe, describe, and analyze the micro-continuity of human existence, emphasizing various modalities of presence-absence and passivity-activity.
+He views existential anthropology as crucial for the future of anthropology, emphasizing its importance in distinguishing anthropology from other social sciences.
+Piette considers the concept of the "minor mode" as an essential element in defining anthropological difference within this framework.

-With the aim of detailed observations of human beings, Albert Piette thinks that ethnography, working especially on activities and groups, is less appropriate than phenomenography, which focuses on singular individuals.
-As the word implies, phenomenography studies on the one hand what appears, movements, postures, gestures, and on the other hand, as an empirical counterpoint to phenomenology, it also attempts to describe states of mind and feelings in the continuity of moments.
+Piette suggests that for detailed observations of human beings, phenomenography may be more suitable than ethnography, which typically concentrates on activities and groups.
+Phenomenography, focusing on singular individuals, examines movements, postures, gestures, and, as an empirical counterpart to phenomenology, describes states of mind and feelings within the continuity of moments.

-Developing this perspective, Albert Piette calls upon the notion of volume to clarify the focus of existential anthropology on the human being, which he calls a volume of being or a human volume.
-This notion, associated with that of volumography and volumology, allows him to insist on the unity of the human entity, its entirety, its unicity and also its stylistic continuity.
+Expanding on this perspective, Piette introduces the concept of "volume" to elucidate existential anthropology's emphasis on the human being, which he terms as a "volume of being" or a "human volume."
+This concept, linked with volumography and volumology, enables him to emphasize the unity, entirety, uniqueness, and stylistic continuity of the human entity.